 The following table summarizes the deemed consideration paid and the preliminary estimates of the fair values of identified assets acquired and liabilities assumed from Beretta on the Transition Date.
 The deemed consideration paid reflects the fair value of the Company's interest in Beretta as a portfolio investment immediately prior to the Transition Date.
 Non-controlling interest was measured as the percentage of net assets held by non-controlling parties.
 Final valuations of assets and liabilities are subject to change due to the timing of the deemed acquisition.
-The Company expects to finalize the determination of the fair values of the assets and liabilities acquired within 12 months of the Transition Date, which could result in material differences from the preliminary values presented in these Financial Statements.
 The deemed acquisition did not result in either goodwill or a bargain purchase gain.